We individually evaluate all products and services we recommend. If you click on links on our website, we may earn a commission.

 Does ammo need to be in a locked box?

-Yes, it needs to be a locked TSA approved ammo box.
-But you can also store it in the original container inside your firearm case or locked in a separate ammunition TSA compliant box.
+Yes and no. You can store it in the original container inside your firearm case or locked in a separate ammunition box.

 Do you have to declare ammo on a plane?